 A plain cutting attachment will be able to help you cut any type of wood of various thickness.
 However, since a rotary tool is one of the smaller power tools there is, if you require cutting wood at a larger scale, you may need to switch to a bigger one.

-How to carve wood with a rotary tool?
+How to curve wood with a rotary tool?

-Carving on wood is one of the most common uses of a rotary tool.
+Wood carving with Dremel is one of the most common uses of this tool.
 It’s a great way to add details to crafts and decorate them.
 As what was mentioned earlier in this article, a rotary tool comes with many different attachments that have different purposes.
 In order to carve wood, you need to use the right attachment, tool accessories.

 The first step to do when you want to carve on wood is to find a well-lighted space to work on.
 Once you have decided on the right place to do your work, attach the bit that is required for carving/engraving on wood which is usually a wood carving bit or a metal bit.